emtrion/elbe-gui/README.md

 elbeFrontend is a desktop application to manage and use elbe-rfs.
 The idea is to make things easier when using elbe, especially for people who are not comfortable using a terminal.

 Features:
-	•create projects (in initVM and as elbefrontend Project) •create, import and edit elbe XML files
+* create projects (in initVM and as elbefrontend Project)
+* create, import and edit elbe XML files
-	•validate XML files against the dbsfed.xsd from elbe •build projects (using elbe as outside process) •download files from initVM
+* validate XML files against the dbsfed.xsd from elbe
+* build projects (using elbe as outside process)
+* download files from initVM
-	•delete projects (from initVM and filesystem)
+* delete projects (from initVM and filesystem)

 First Steps:
 * At first you are asked to specify an elbe and an initVM